 How To Drill Through External Walls?

 Drilling external walls is the one of hardest jobs you will have to do.
-If you are on the outside of the house for example and are trying to drill through to fit something like a TV aerial, an external tap or a washing machine outlet pipe, then there are different drilling requirements.
+If you are on the outside of the house for example and are trying to drill through to fit something like a TV aerial, an external tap or a washing machine outlet pipe, then there are slightly different drilling requirements.

 For a TV aerial cable you will need a smaller masonry drill bit, but it will have to be long enough to get through the outer brick, the cavity and then the block.
 For an external tap, you would need a long bit also, but it would need to have a bigger diameter, to allow for the wider water pipe.

-You need a pretty powerful drill to do this and a longer bit as well.
+You need a pretty powerful drill to do this and a much longer bit as well.
 It is also a good idea to drill from the inside of the house and then through to the outside.

 How To Drill Through Internal Walls?

 Internal walls can be a little bit more complicated.
 The majority of homes in the UK (around 70-75%) are made from what is called brick and block.
 The other method used is called timber frame.
 For now though we will stick with the more common build that uses both concrete blocks and/or bricks.
 These are usually held together with cement.